skip navigation

 About Ann G. Macfarlane

-Ann G. Macfarlane is a Professional Registered Parliamentarian.
-She offers an interactive and user-friendly way to master the key points for effective, efficient and fair meetings.
-Her background as a diplomat and Russian translator enables her to connect with elected officials and give them the tools they need for success.
+Ann G. Macfarlane writes for MRSC as a guest author.
+Ann is a Professional Registered Parliamentarian and trainer who offers an interactive and user-friendly way to master the key points for effective, efficient, and fair meetings.
 She is the author of Mastering Council Meetings: A guidebook for elected officials and local governments, and blogs regularly at www.jurassicparliament.com.

 The views expressed in guest author columns represent the opinions of the author and do not necessarily reflect those of MRSC.